nicolasdemol/Esme_app/README.md

 This is an application, mobile-ready, online-storage, powered React-Native.

-  - Including a personal space to access its ESME student data
+  - Including a personal space to access its ESME student data like Calendar, Marks...
   - Including a discussion space for asking questions to other students or teachers
   - User can search for information, student or even former student from smart search